molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/confgen.rst

 from the torsion library V3.0 developed at the University of Hamburg, Center for Bioinformatics :cite:`doi:10.1021/acs.jcim.2c00043`.
 The new torsion library offers significant improvements over its predecessor which originate in corrections of torsion library entry matching orders and a higher number of analyzed high quality X-ray structures.
-Furthermore, the output conformer picking procedure has been refined and now results in not only structurally but also energetically more diverse conformer ensembles.
+Furthermore, the output conformer picking procedure has been refined and now results in not only structurally, but also energetically more diverse conformer ensembles.
 Together these changes increase the average accuracy in the reproduction of experimental structure considerably (at the cost of slightly larger output ensembles and higher processing times for some settings).
 In order to quantify the accuracy improvements the *Platinum Diverse Dataset* benchmarks